Hannah-goodridge/eventseats/docs/getting-started.md

 4. Click "Run"
 5. Then copy and paste the contents of `docs/setup-demo-user.sql`
 6. Click "Run" again
-7. If you have an existing database, also run `scripts/update-venue-fields.sql` to add missing venue fields
+7. If you have an existing database, you can re-run the SQL to ensure the latest schema.

 #### Option B: Use the TypeScript Seed Script